Budibase/website/content/it/templates/open-source-it-knowledge-base/index.md

 * A database for storing information.
 * A front-end interface for searching, accessing, viewing, and using this information.

 Of course, specific database entries will vary from business to business.
 So will the length or format of entries.
-The key is ensuring that users can access, manipulate, and add information, with an intuitive user experience.
+The key is ensuring that users can access, manipulate, and add information, with an intuitive employee or customer experience.

-The best knowledge base tools fully streamline internal IT processes.
-This includes automated workflows, role-based access control, and integrations with existing service management tools.
+What works for a small business might not work for an enterprise though.

+Some more advanced types of knowledge base systems will also have additional capabilities, like search functionality, communications, or integrations with other platforms.

 ## Our open-source IT knowledge base template